The impact of cosmic filaments on starburst galaxies across cosmic times: Predictions from the simulation

-Our predictions for the evolution of $\dfil$ with redshift, from $z=3$ to $z=0$, for the four different selection criteria are presented in the upper panels of Fig.~\ref{fig:d_z_prediction}.
+Our predictions for the evolution of $\dfil$ with redshift, from $z=3$ to $z=0$, for the four different selection criteria are presented in the upper panels of Fig.~\ref{fig:d_z_prediction}, where all distances to filaments are measured from cosmic web reconstructions performed from projected 2D galaxy positions, in order to mimic observational conditions.
 Although different starburst selection criteria yield different absolute variations of $\dfil$ as a function of redshift for the three populations, they show similar relative trends between populations.
 At high redshift ($z\gtrsim2$), MS galaxies (in blue in Fig.~\ref{fig:d_z_prediction}) and their quenched counterparts (red) have comparable $\dfil$ values, and both populations exhibit decreasing $\dfil$ toward lower redshift, with the steepest decline for the quenched population.
 Starburst populations (purple) exhibit a distinct behaviour: apart from the selection based on the gas depletion timescale alone ($4^{\rm th}$ panel), they are preferentially located closer to cosmic filaments at high redshift.
 Toward lower redshift, their mean distance to filaments remains roughly constant or increases slightly for all selection criteria.

 The bottom panels of Fig.~\ref{fig:d_z_prediction} show the fraction of starbursts relative to the full MS sample as a function of redshift.
 The solid black curves correspond to the total fraction, while the dashed grey curves show the same quantities restricted to galaxies located very close to filaments ($\dfil < 10^{-2}\,\mathrm{cMpc}$).
 The starburst-MS fraction remains around $\sim10\%$ with only modest redshift dependence.
 Interestingly, for all selections, this fraction is higher among galaxies located close to filaments at $z>1$, suggesting that intense star formation episodes are relatively more common in dense filamentary environments at early times.
 This is in agreement with the excess in star formation rate at small distances to filaments at high redshift seen in \citetalias{jego2026}.
 We note that the fraction of SFG relative to the full sample of galaxies, which is the same for all selection criteria, is stable at high redshifts, down to $z\simeq1.5$ where it decreases with decreasing redshift.
 It decreases from $70-80\%$ to about $40\%$ at $z=0$.
 The same fraction from only galaxies close to filaments is similar at $z\gtrsim2$, but decreases steadily toward lower redshift, reaching $\sim20\%$ by $z=0$.